 Talking treatments

-Talking treatments, such as cognitive behavioural therapy (CBT), help people work through and change the way they think and react.
-CBT is an effective treatment for mild to moderate depression, anxiety and panic attacks.
+Talking treatments, such as Beating the blues (Cognitive Behavioural Therapy CBT), help people work through and change the way they think and react.
+Beating the blues is an effective treatment for mild to moderate depression, anxiety and panic attacks.